udaniwijewardhana/UDMTA/README.md

 INLA is popular as an approximation tool for fitting Bayesian models.
 INLA is an alternative robust method for the traditional Markov Chain Monte Carlo (MCMC) based Bayesian analyses (Paul et al. 2010).
 The key advantages of INLA are the ease with which complex models can be created and modified, without the need to write complex code, and the speed at which inference can be done even for spatial problems with hundreds of thousands of observations (Sarul, 2015).

 Users can use UDMTA for single species data using R-INLA.
-To know if the rate at which abundance is changing over time differs according to a relevant predictor variable, we have included the facility to add interaction terms between any two predictor variables in our regression models. ).
+To know if the rate at which abundance is changing over time differs according to a relevant predictor variable, we have included the facility to add interaction terms between any two predictor variables in our regression models).
 This app is suitable to analysis a single area (spatial effect is assumed to be independent and identically distributed).

 ### Input File